• Skip to primary navigation

 March 14, 2024

-“Our plan is to let our bill die on the calendar and then we’ll take up the House Bill,” said District 19 Senator Kevin Blackwell, who also serves as Chairman […]
+“Our plan is to let our bill die on the calendar and then we’ll take up the House Bill,” said District 19 Senator Kevin Blackwell, who also serves as Chairman of the Medicaid Committee.
+“I think you’ll see our bill be a lot more conservative than what the House put out,” Blackwell said the Senate […]

 Filed Under: In the News